 Reopening your store to an in-person shopping experience doesn’t mean returning to a pre-technology shopping experience.

 Necessity is the mother of invention, and the pandemic certainly pushed innovation in technology, with many businesses implementing creative ways to use tech to enhance the customer experience.
-These tech trends aren’t going away anytime soon; in fact, consumers may hold even higher expectations in 2021 for their favorite stores to be more tech-savvy.
+These tech trends aren’t going away anytime soon; in fact, consumers may hold even higher expectations in 2022 for their favourite stores to be more tech-savvy.

 One fresh new way to rebuild this connection with your consumers is through livestream selling.
-This is when sellers use live online videos via social media or other digital channels to demonstrate products, to walk through their stores, to give a behind-the-scenes look at in-store operations, and more.
-Livestream selling gives your consumers a glimpse into your brick-and-mortar location from their homes, enticing them to come and visit your store to regain the magic of shopping in person.
+This is when sellers use live online videos via social media or other digital channels to demonstrate products, walk through their stores, or to give a behind-the-scenes look at in-store operations.
+Livestream selling gives your consumers a glimpse into your brick-and-mortar location from the comfort of their homes, enticing them to visit your store and regain the magic of shopping in person.

 Another technology that gained popularity during the pandemic and is here to stay is the use of QR codes to enhance the in-store shopping experience.
 As consumers flock back to your stores, engage them as they browse the aisles with QR codes they can scan on their smartphones to find details, recommendations, or special offers regarding the products on your shelves.

 Don’t ignore your online channels

 Reopening your doors is a big endeavour, but don’t expect it to replace your online marketing, sales, and engagement efforts.
 As much as people miss being able to visit a store in person, shopping online remains convenient, fast, and enticing for many shoppers, especially in the lead up to Christmas